quambene/blog/src/00_dev_stack.md

 # Dev stack

-Some of my projects are showcased in the following.
+Some of my projects are showcased as follows.

 ## Pigeon